Lionel Crabb: Fate

 As information was declassified under the 50-year rule, new facts on Crabb's disappearance came to light.
 On 27 October 2006, the National Archives released papers relating to the fatal Ordzhonikidze mission.
 Sydney Knowles, a former diving partner of Crabb's, stated in a televised interview on Inside Out – South on 19 January 2007 that Crabb did not dive alone on his fatal last mission: "He told me they'd given him a buddy diver."
 Furthermore, papers released under the Freedom of Information Act indicate that there were other divers investigating Ordzhonikidze while the ship was in Portsmouth Harbour.
 On 9 November 2007, The Independent reported how the government had covered up the death of 'Buster' Crabb.

 The cruiser Ordzhonikidze was transferred by the Soviet government to Indonesia in 1962, where it operated as KRI Irian.
-The ship operated in the conflict against the Netherlands over West Papua, and was later used as a floating detention centre for suspected communists during the Indonesian killings of 1965–1966.
+The ship operated in the conflict against the Netherlands over West Papua, and was later used as a floating detention centre for suspected communists during the Indonesian mass killings of 1965–66.
 The cruiser was scrapped in 1971.

-In a 1968 retrospective on the affair Time reported that a skull thought by some to be Crabb’s was found in early March 1967 on a beach near Portsmouth.
+In a 1968 retrospective on the affair, Time reported that a skull, thought by some to be Crabb’s, was found in early March 1967 on a beach near Portsmouth.